ericrosenbrown/sk2sy/README.md

 #TODO standardize the word action/option across codebase (we always assume action is an option right now)
 #TODO add setup.py file
-#TODO give tutorial on how to use library
+#TODO give tutorial on how to use library, slides
 #TODO give description of how skill2symbols works